 - Watch SQLBits Session Recordings

-On April 3rd, 2019, the official classroom course was released.
-There is also a self-paced course available on Microsoft Open edX, and all the course labs are available on GitHub.
-I did not take either of these courses or work through the labs because I wanted to try the new learning paths from Microsoft, but you may find the more traditional courses useful.
+On April 3rd, 2019, the official classroom course was released, and all the course labs are available on GitHub.
+I did not take this course or work through the labs because I wanted to try the new learning paths from Microsoft, but you may find a more traditional course useful.

 Below, you can find more details about how I prepared with links to all the resources I used.